<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <content:encoded><![CDATA[

-<p class="wp-block-paragraph">Photo: <strong>freepik/ <a href="https://www.magnific.com/free-photo/students-working-study-group_22894098.htm" rel="nofollow noopener" target="_blank">magnific.com</a></strong></p>
+<p class="wp-block-paragraph">Photo: <strong><a href="https://www.macrumors.com/2026/04/02/little-finder-guy-tiktok-youtube/" rel="nofollow noopener" target="_blank">macrumors.com</a></strong></p>

-<p>The post <a rel="nofollow" href="https://careers-business.com/smart-companies-build-memory-not-just-momentum/">Smart Companies Build Memory, Not Just Momentum</a> appeared first on <a rel="nofollow" href="https://careers-business.com">careers-business.com</a>.</p>
+<p>The post <a rel="nofollow" href="https://careers-business.com/why-tech-giants-are-bringing-back-brand-mascots/">Why Tech Giants Are Bringing Back Brand Mascots</a> appeared first on <a rel="nofollow" href="https://careers-business.com">careers-business.com</a>.</p>

 ]]></content:encoded>